mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

       { // implicit call to object constructor
          X = xpoint;
          Y = ypoint;
-         Console.WriteLine("point constructor: {0}", this)}
+         //Note that Output statements use a reference (This) to implicitly call the ToString method Console.WriteLine("point constructor: {0}", this)}

       public int X